maxgrenderjones/streamutils/README.rst

-Various other projects either abuse the ``|`` operator or try to make it easy to compose functions with iterators, none of which seem as natural to me (but have syntax much closer to functional programming), so ymmv:
+Various other projects either abuse the ``|`` operator or try to make it easy to compose functions with iterators, none of which seem as natural to me (but some have syntax much closer to functional programming), so
+ymmv:

 -  `Pipe <https://github.com/JulienPalard/Pipe>`__ - probably the
-   closest to ``streamutils``, but less focussed on file/text processing
+   closest to ``streamutils``, but less focussed on file/text processing, and has fewer batteries included
 -  `toolz <https://github.com/pytoolz/toolz>`__
 -  `Rich Iterator
    Wrapper <https://code.activestate.com/recipes/498272-rich-iterator-wrapper/?in=user-2591466>`__